 Another immunotherapy that has been used for decades to treat melanoma is high-dose interleukin-2 (IL-2).
 Interleukin-2 is a naturally occurring protein that increases the growth and activity of a variety of immune cells.
 When used as a high-dose therapy for melanoma, IL-2 enhances the ability of cells in the immune system to target and kill cancer cells.
-High-dose IL-2 is a very powerful therapy that must be given in the hospital setting because it causes some severe side effects.
-For a small subset of patients, IL-2 therapy can cause the cancer to go away for a very long period of time.
-However, due to its low likelihood of benefit and high risk of significant toxicity, IL-2 therapy has been rarely used for well over a decade.
+Currently FDA approved as aldesleukin (PROLEUKIN[®]), high-dose IL-2 is a very powerful therapy that must be given in the hospital setting because it causes some severe side effects.
+However, for a small subset of patients, IL-2 therapy can cause the cancer to go away for a very long period of time.
 As discussed below under clinical trials, IL-2 is also being studied in an engineered form to make it more effective at killing cancer cells while decreasing its toxicity.
-It is also being studied in combinations with checkpoint inhibitors and in combination with tumour infiltrating lymphocyte (TIL) therapy (described in the clinical trial section below).
+It is also being studied in combinations with checkpoint inhibitors and in combination with tumour infiltrating lymphocyte (TIL) therapy.
+TIL therapy is described in the clinical trial section below.